ericstrobl/CCI/README.md

 # How to Run the Oracle Version

 The oracle outputs perfect conditional independence information, so CCI should make zero errors in this case.
+This means that every adjacency should correspond to an inducing path and all endpoints should correctly capture the ancestral/non-ancestral relationships.
 You can call the oracle by setting the CI test to be `dsepTest_fast`; this function reads off the d-separation relations directly from the ground truth directed graph.

 > a_DCG = generate_DCG_LE(20,2) # generate a directed cyclic graph